2022 National Bank Open – Women's doubles

 Coco Gauff and Jessica Pegula defeated Nicole Melichar-Martinez and Ellen Perez in the final, 6–4, 6–7(5–7), [10–5] to win the women's doubles tennis title at the 2022 Canadian Open.
-With the win, Gauff gained the WTA number 1 doubles ranking for the first time, becoming the second-youngest player to attain the No. 1 ranking in history, after Martina Hingis in 1997.
+With the win, Gauff gained the WTA No. 1 doubles ranking for the first time and became the second-youngest player in history to attain the No. 1 ranking, after Martina Hingis in 1997.
 Elise Mertens and Zhang Shuai were also in contention for the top ranking.

-Gabriela Dabrowski and Luisa Stefani were the reigning champions, but Stefani did not participate due to injury.
-Dabrowski partnered Giuliana Olmos, but lost in the semifinals to Melichar-Martinez and Perez.
+Gabriela Dabrowski and Luisa Stefani were the reigning champions, but Stefani did not return due to injury.
+Dabrowski partnered with Giuliana Olmos, but lost in the semifinals to Melichar-Martinez and Perez.

 Seeds

 The top four seeds received a bye into the second round.